RefugeRestrooms/refugerestrooms-android/README.md

 - Selecting location marker shows bathroom info and changes navigation to that location
 - Navigation icon in the top right gives text directions
 - Blue marker = accessible, red marker = not accessible
-- "Alt" Folder/Source files are from original android app
 - When GPS isn't enabled
   - Popup box will recommend turning it on initial app start
   - Navigation icon gives a toast to enable location
   - Selecting marker doesn't give location
   - Currently location defaults to Minneapolis (Fix this!)
+  - Only really useful to use search
+- If no bathroom within 30(ish?) miles, no results are given by refuge restrooms api, so a toast displays to the user that no bathrooms are nearby
+- Max locations shown initially = 20
+- Searching with no GPS will move camera to first location found, and shows a toast saying locations were found
+	- Searching multiple times continuously adds markers, past default 20
+- "Alt" Folder/Source files are from original android app

 ## TODO
 - [ ] Signed keystore for play store
-- [ ] Search bar
+- [ x ] Search bar
 - [ ] Get and set nearby location when gps is disabled (currently defaults to Minneapolis)
 - [ ] Detailed info button like in ios app, Add bathroom rating to info window
 - [ ] Indicate red markers vs blue markers for accessibility
-- [ ] Navigate button floating action button instead?
+- [ ] Make Navigate button floating action button instead?
 - [ ] Style
   - [ ] Style Feedback Form better
   - [ ] Navigation drawer icons